isc-projects/stork/doc/user/install.rst

    that the ``STORK_AGENT_HOST`` variable must be set to a DNS name, an IPv4 address, or a non-link-local IPv6 address.

-Stork can read and combine the configuration parameters from a few sources simultaneously.
+Stork can read and combine the configuration parameters from multiple sources simultaneously.
-The command line flags have precedence over the environment variables read from the file when the `--use-env-file` flag is specified.
+The command-line flags have precedence over the environment variables read from the file, when the `--use-env-file` flag is specified.
 The environment variables read from the file take precedence over the environment variables set in the current shell.